 Do you always source candidates from the same places?
 If so, it may be time to get more creative with your recruiting.
 Events are a great way to attract talent—more and more companies are using them to find qualified candidates with different backgrounds, races, and sexual orientations.

 For example, Vrbo (formerly HomeAway) hosts networking events in partnership with PowerToFly, a recruiting platform that connects companies to women; Shopify runs hackathons in partnership with an organization that supports immigrants in Canada.
 Whether big or small, IRL or virtual, events designed to attract diverse job seekers should be both appealing and welcoming.

 Just like hiring managers and companies are seeking out diverse candidates, professionals with shared identities are also getting together to discuss and strengthen their representation in the workplace.
 Discover the appropriate way to tap into these professional associations, networks, and online communities and subcommunities.

 First, check to see if any employees in your company are members.
 If so, ask them for help to promote job vacancies.
 If no one in the company belongs to one of these groups, you can always reach out to active members through LinkedIn or Twitter.

-Also, depending on the size of the company you’re recruiting for, these types of communities – also known as employee resource groups – may exist within the organization itself – see GitHub’s example.
+Also, depending on the size of the company you’re recruiting for, these types of communities (also known as employee resource groups) may already exist within the organization—see GitHub’s example.
 In this case, it’s important to include them in your diversity and inclusion strategic plans and not just seek them out for last-minute help.